wonghang/jleague_rating/INPUT.md

 >>>
 ```

-To input matchs' results, you need to switch the object into updating state and then add the results.
+To feed matchs' results, please do the followings:

 ```python
 >>> br.start()